GSA/code-gov/docs/FederalSourceCodeStudy/Series/organizational_location.md

 ## Findings

-Evidence shows organizational location tends to not be as much of a factor for publishing more frequently but there were more anecdotal notions of working with the public and being close enough to a CIO office to understand the policy and what is permissible with software use and publication.
+Evidence shows organizational location tends to not be as much of a factor for publishing software more frequently.
+There were more anecdotal notions of working with the public and being close enough to a CIO office to understand the policy.
+However, units that tended to publish more frequently were often located towards the metaphorical middle of the organization who were close enough to the CIO's office and served external customers.

-## Summary

-Variations in four structural dimensions – centralization, formalization, differentiation, and coordination – were associated with whether and how frequently units published OSS.
-Units publishing more frequently tended to be more towards the metaphorical middle of the organization who were close enough to the CIO's office and served external customers.

 ## Coming Up